Content Creation Strategies

 If you’re a pool business owner navigating a recession, you might decide to get creative in your solutions.
 This is the story of Marcus Sheridan and his pool company, River Pools, which drove more traffic to its blog posts than any other pool company site in the world.

-How often should you write content?
+How often should you write relevant and useful content?

 There is plenty of advice available about scheduling your posts and the best time to publish.